rrkulkarni108/stheatmap/README.md

 devtools::install_github("rrkulkarni108/stheatmap")
 ```

-## Using the package:
+## Using The Package:

-Overall there is a Drought heatmap function and a plotting function which contains two plots for ENSO data.
+### Two Functions, Three Plots
+* `drought_main(drought_data, start_date, end_date)`
+  * Plot: Heatmap for Drought data
+* `enso_main(data, StartDate, EndDate)`
+   * Plot 1 : Time Series Line Plot for Overall Trend at a glance
+   * Plot 2:  ENSO barplot using Rolling Avg Smoother

 ### ENSO Data Usage:
-* You must use as input to enso_main() function- the datatable from [National Weather Service, Climate Prediction Center](https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php).
+* You must use the datatable from [National Weather Service, Climate Prediction Center](https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php) as input to the `enso_main()` function.

-* If link breaks, here is URL : https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php
+* If the link breaks, here is the URL : https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php

 ### Drought Heatmap Usage:

-* You must use as input to drought_main() function-the **cleaned** data from US Drought Monitor:
+You must use the ***cleaned*** data from US Drought Monitor as input to drought_main() function:
    * Download the data from from ([US Drought Monitor](https://droughtmonitor.unl.edu/DmData/DataDownload/ComprehensiveStatistics.aspx)):
        * Start and End date (specified by user)
        * Area Type: State
        * Statistics category: Percent Area (the percentage of the area of that county which has the specified drought severity category)
        * Statistics type: Cumulative (percentage of area adds up to 100%)
        * Output format : CSV
    * Clean the data:
         * Drop all columns except MapDate, None, D0, D1, D2, D3, D4, ValidStart
         * Your data is now ready to be input

 ## Still need to complete:
 * Add the example for drought_main()